OCamlPro/superbol-studio-oss/sphinx/commands.rst

 * :code:`--free`   Shorthand for `--source-format FREE`

+* :code:`--gen-config`   Generate a config file .superbol-indent in this directory

+* :code:`--inplace`   Modify files in place

+* :code:`--intext`   For numeric, indentation size is relative to area A

+* :code:`--lines LINE-LINE`   Indent only lines between these lines

+* :code:`--numeric`   Output indentation size at the beginning of each line

 * :code:`--recovery BOOL`   Enable/disable parser recovery after syntax errors (default: true)

 * :code:`--silence STRING`   Silence specific messages

 * :code:`--source-format SOURCE_FORMAT`   Set the format of source code; allowed values are: { FIXED (the default), FREE}
 Overrides `format` from configuration file if present.

+* :code:`--suffix EXT`   Set an extension for the file being generated

 main.exe json vscode